Areeq Chowdhury | @AreeqChowdhury

 As an active political and human rights campaigner, Khadija is keen to research and campaign for a digital democracy that will work towards establishing an inclusive, representative and accessible political process in the UK.

-Maya Fryer is a Research Intern at WebRoots Democracy.
-She is currently studying Politics at SOAS, University of London.
+Maya Fryer is currently studying Politics at SOAS, University of London.

 Maya was born and brought up in Wales and prior to getting involved with WebRoots Democracy, she was involved in the Fair Tax Town campaign aiming to get businesses to pay a fair share of corporation tax.